Lankenau Heart Institute’s Cardiology Program is a vital line of defense

 Distinguishing features of the Cardiology Program include:

-treatment of heart disease that is evidence based and
+of heart disease that is evidence based and patient centered.

 Based upon American Heart Association guidelines, the cardiac risk

 assessment evaluates a person’s 10-year risk of developing heart disease